Our Trainer

 They/them, she/her

-Dogs are my life, but I also enjoy nature, music, working on my home in Detroit, fighting for social justice, building queer community, and spending time with my partners, friends and family.
-I am proudly neurodivergent, and the continuous effort I make to manage my depression, anxiety, and ADHD helps me also work to be better able to accommodate the needs of my neurodivergent clients.
-I foster dogs and I volunteer with several shelters and rescues, as well as animal welfare outreach programs for the community.
-I have a passion for education and offer free apprenticeship programs for BIPOC aspiring dog trainers, just asking that in exchange they volunteer at the shelter.
-I have two personal dogs; Parker, an 10 year old American Pit Bull Terrier, and Lily, a 4 year old Pit Bull mix.
+Dogs are at the center of my life, but I also enjoy nature, music, working on my home in Detroit, fighting for social justice, building queer community, and spending time with my partners, friends, and family.
+I share a deep bond with my dog Lily, a six-year-old Pit Bull mix.
+Managing my depression, anxiety, ADHD, and chronic pain is an ongoing process, and the effort I put into caring for myself helps me better support the diverse needs of my clients.
+I foster dogs, volunteer with shelters, rescues, and outreach programs, and have a passion for education.
+I run free mentorship programs for BIPOC aspiring trainers, asking only that participants give back through shelter volunteer work.

 Ash’s Dogs